Isogeny graphs with maximal real multiplication: Background and notations

 \subsection{The lattice of \texorpdfstring{$\cO_{K_0}$}{OK0}-orders in a quartic CM field \texorpdfstring{$K$}{K}}

-A major obstacle to depicting genus~2 isogeny graphs is that the structure of the lattice of orders of $K$ lacks a concise description.
-Given an isogeny $I:J_1 \rightarrow J_2$ between two abelian surfaces with degree~$\ell$, the corresponding endomorphism rings are such that $\ell \cO_{J_1}\subset \cO_{J_2}$ or $\ell \cO_{J_2}\subset \cO_{J_1}$.
-Hence, even if a containement relation is guaranteed $\cO_{J_2}\subset \cO_{J_1}$, the index of one order into the other may be as high as $\ell^3$.
-Since the $\Z$-rank of orders is 4, it is always possible to find several suborders of $\cO_{J_1}$ with the same index.
+A major obstacle to explaining the structure of genus~2 isogeny graphs is that the lattice of orders of $K$ lacks a concise description.
+Given an isogeny $I:A \rightarrow B$ between two abelian surfaces with degree~$\ell$, the corresponding endomorphism rings are such that $\ell \cO_{A}\subset \cO_{B}$ and $\ell \cO_{B}\subset \cO_{A}$.
+Hence, even if a inclusion relation is guaranteed $\cO_{B}\subset \cO_{A}$, the index of one order in the other is bounded by $\ell^3$.
+Since the $\Z$-rank of orders is 4, there could be several suborders of $\cO_{A}$ with the same index.

 In this paper, we study the structure of the isogeny graph between abelian varieties with maximal real multiplication.
 The first step in this direction is to describe the structure of the lattice of orders of $K$ which contain $\cO_{K_0}$.
 Following~\cite{GorLau}, we call such an order an $\cO_{K_0}$-order.
-We study the conductors of such orders. we recall that the conductor of an order $\cO$ is the ideal
+We study the conductors of such orders.
+We recall that the conductor of an order~$\cO$ is the ideal